Coined by psychologist Daniel Kahneman, the Peak-End Rule explains that people often remember only a small portion of an entire experience.

 People tend to forget the majority of an experience (for example, a vacation), and instead rate the entire experience based on two elements;

 - The best, or worst, moments (“peaks” or “valleys”)

 - The beginning and ending (“transition moments”)

-While “Valleys” might be unavoidable, rain on a walking tour, a tour bus that breaks down, “Peaks” are easily created and can be injected into the experience (particularly during “transition moments” for an extra boost).
+While “valleys” might be unavoidable (rain on a walking tour, a tour bus that breaks down, etc), “peaks” are easily created and can be injected into the experience.

-For example, I was in Athens this January.
+I’ll use a recent trip I took to Athens as an example.
 I’m not going to remember every single detail of the trip (especially if I’m asked a year later; “You went to Athens?
 How was it?”).
-Things that will stand out to me would be;
+Things that will stand out to me would probably be;

-- The weather was cool & rainy (“Valley”)
+- The weather was cold & rainy (“valley”)

-Moreover, one of my positive experiences (flying through the new airport) happened at the beginning and the end of the trip.
+Moreover, one of those experiences (flying through the new airport) happened at the beginning and the end of the trip.

 So if asked, I would most definitely say; “Oh I love Athens!”.